thatguy1155/rn-pics/README.md

 - Link to your code implementation on a public github repository
 - Video file for demo screen capture

+Be sure to leave 5-10 minutes at the end to record and send your screen capture and send the github link.
+Please record any progress you have made.
+That's okay if you dont finish both phases.

 ## Steps to develop.